 I made a few batches of our favorite cookie dough, rolled into balls, and froze them for a few hours.
 Once the cookie dough balls were nice and solid, I packaged them up into zipper bags first (to avoid freezer burn), and then cellophane bags tied with ribbon and tags.

 Need a good cookie dough recipe?
 Here’s our go-to!

 The winner of our chocolate chip cookie recipe contest from a few years ago was Our Favorite Chocolate Chip Cookie Recipe.
 It freezes well, too, which makes it perfect for this New Year’s Cookie Dough Gift.

-The instant download tags are available here.
+Get the digital instant download tags here.
 They are generic so they will work for any year!
 Simply add the baking temperature and time and attach it to the cookie dough with some bakers twine or ribbon.